ISISComputingGroup/ibex_developers_manual/McLennan-motors.md

 *In homing modes other than 2*, the McLennan homes via SNL and uses `JVEL` as it's speed. `JVEL` defaults to `VELO/10` if not set, so try increasing the jog speed and see if this speeds up homes

 *In homing mode 2*, the McLennan uses an internal homing routine.
-This uses the "creep speed" which IBEX currently does not set (see https://github.com/ISISComputingGroup/IBEX/issues/4815 ).
-If you need to make homing faster, do the following:
+This uses the "creep speed" which IBEX now _does_ set as of https://github.com/ISISComputingGroup/IBEX/issues/4815.
+If you need to manually make homing faster, do the following:
 - Set `JVEL` to an appropriate speed for homing via IBEX configuration macros
 - Ensure it is propagated down to motor record, look in motor details OPI
 - Disconnect IOC and connect a terminal emulator (e.g. putty, hterm, hyperterm) to the device